SDLE MCQ

 Category: Pedodontics

-6) A pediatric patient has multiple colored restorations.
-What fluoride regimen is recommended?
+6) A pediatric patient has a picture provided.
+What is the estimated age?

 142 / 200